There is no right or wrong way when you decide which book and ebook retailers you are going to select.

 All of them can help you to sell your books online.

-Your aim is to use the best possible routes towards potential book buyers to gain sales for your titles.
+You aim to use the best possible routes towards potential book buyers to gain sales for your titles.

-There are many online book retailer choices available.
+There are many online book publishers available.
 But when it comes to ebooks, there are a few decisions you will need to make before you list your book.

 The first is to decide if you only want unit sales at your cover price.
-Or do you also want to offer your ebooks to ebook subscriptions services?
+Or do you also want to offer your ebooks to ebook subscription services?

 Note that ebook subscription services usually pay a much lower royalty than for ebook unit sales.

 The second decision is whether you a willing to accept Amazon exclusivity.
 Or do you want to remain independent?